 Can you imagine backpacking around the world...and right into Yosemite National Park?!
 Thousands of backpackers do this each and every year.
-Backpackers love the Yosemite hiking trails.
+I have talked to some of the worldwide backpackers while on the Yosemite hiking trails.

 The Ansel Adams Wilderness covers 228,500 acres and the John Muir Wilderness covers 584,000 acres.